maccody/KanaChordPlus/hardware/README.md

 The overall length of the wires should be approximately 6 cm (2.25 inches).
 Each wire is spliced half way to form two wires.
 Each is covered with heat-shrink tubing.
 Nine (9) crimp terminals (three female, six male) are attached to the ends of the wires.
 As shown in the picture, insert the terminals at the 'top' of the wye into two, three (3) terminal connector shells.
 Make sure to keep the wiring order consistent between the two connectors.
 The terminals at the 'bottom' of the wye are inserted into a four (4) terminal connector shell.
 Note that there will be an unused place between the terminal pins for 2 and 4, which is 3V3_EN Pin 37 on the Pico.

 ## 3D-Printed Keycaps
-The keycaps for the KanaChord Keyboard were created in TinkerCAD, as shown in the illustration below.
+The keycaps for the KanaChord Plus Keyboard were created in TinkerCAD, as shown in the illustration below.
 The STL files for the left-hand and right-hand keycap sets can be viewed with the Github STL viewer by clicking on the STL files listed above.

 ![KanaChord_Plus_Keycaps](./images/KanaChord_Plus_Keycaps.png)

 The blank keycap from makerhack's (Chris Garrett) [Custom Cherry MX Keycaps](https://www.thingiverse.com/thing:4702109) was used as the source keycap.
 The design is licensed under the [Creative Commons - Attribution license](https://creativecommons.org/licenses/by/4.0/).
 The Kana and special charaters are text objects converted to TinkerCAD 'holes' that are combined with blank keycaps to form insets.
 The keycaps were sliced with Cura using the Standard Quality (0.2mm) setting, with 20% infill using the gyroid infill pattern, and Tree supports were used.
 The keycaps were printed with untinted PLA to allow light from the Neopixels to shine through.
 After printing, the insets were filled with black acrylic paint, followed by a coat of flat, clear enamel paint.

 ## 3D-Printed Enclosure
-The enclosure for the KanaChord Keyboard was also created in TinkerCAD, as shown in the illustration below.
+The enclosure for the KanaChord Plus Keyboard was also created in TinkerCAD, as shown in the illustration below.
 The STL files for the individual components of the enclosure can be viewed with the Github STL viewer by clicking on the STL files listed above.

 ![KanaChord_Plus_Keyboard_Case](./images/KanaChord_Plus_Keyboard_Case.png)